 So you’re headed to Las Vegas, but you’re not sure the bright lights of the Strip are for you.
 Or maybe you’re planning to stay mostly on the Strip, but need a break from the action.
 Maybe you’ve already done or seen most of what the Strip has to offer and are looking to mix it up this time around.

 No matter what your situation, you’re in luck—there are SO many fun things to do in Las Vegas that have nothing to do with clubs or casinos.
-Whether you’re looking for art, nature, great food or historic feats of engineering, this guide will have you covered!
+Whether you’re looking for art, nature, great food or historic feats of engineering, this off-Strip guide to Las Vegas will have you covered!
 Read on for a list of alternative—and decidedly not sinful—ways to spend your time in Sin City.

 WHERE TO STAY NEAR LAS VEGAS: